NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 //!
 Checks if specified feature is enabled or not.
 //!
 //!
 Call this method to check if feature is enabled.
 //!
-All supported features are enabled by default and have to be disabled explicitly if needed.
+All loaded features are enabled by default and have to be disabled explicitly if needed.
 //!
 //! @param feature Specifies which feature to check
 //! @return false if feature is disabled, not supported on the system or if device has not been created yet, true otherwise.